Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 From these steps, players not only learn concepts in 3D, but they also learn how to implement them for quantum computing using languages such as Qiskit.

 # Instruction for how to proceed in the notebook file
-"main_notebook.ipynb" is the notebook file which contains the guide for how to proceed and contains tasks to solve
+"main_notebook.ipynb" is the notebook file which contains the guide for how to proceed and contains tasks to solve.

+You will find the most of instruction here.

+Download the file and open in IBM Lab or Jupyter

 # Instruction for how to open the game
 First, download the zipped file from this repository.